 This is a big change in the digital marketing world and the biggest release of an algorithm for a number of years.
 It should not be underestimated.
 Users searching on a mobile device are constantly increasing and a fall in the mobile search rankings could have a big effect on your site traffic.
 The deadline is 21st April… Make sure you are prepared.

-Eyeweb are a friendly bunch and are always happy to chat.
+Eyeweb is a friendly bunch and are always happy to chat.
 If you have any queries about what you have read in this post and want to talk to us, please contact us.